 How Do The Fees and Rate Look Like? - That is probably the important fees can easily gorge up a portion of your initial credit limit.
-For this card, the annual fee for the first year is $75.
-From the second year onwards, it is $99, which is billed monthly at $8.25 a month.
-The APR is quite high at 23.90%.
+For this card, For this card, the annual fee is $35-75.
+The APR is 17.90%-23.90% variable.

 How Does Credit One Compare With It's Peers?

 The two most prominent card in the subprime world today are the Orchard Bank Cards and the First Premier Cards.
 The Orchard Bank card has various versions and one will be approved for one of the versions depend on their credit.
 Their annual fee tops out at $59.
 So in this regard, Orchard has a lower annual fee than Credit One.
 However, Orchard Bank may charge you a one-time processing fee of up to $59 depending on which version of the card you get approved for.
 Orchard's APR ranges from 14.99% to 24.99%, so it means that you have a chance of a lower interest rate if you opt for Orchard compared to Credit One.